hawkinsd90/BouncePartyClubSite/docs/INTEGRATIONS.md

 ### Overview

-Confirmed orders can be automatically synced to a Google Calendar, providing the business with a visual overview of their schedule outside the app.
+Confirmed orders can be automatically synced to a Google Calendar, providing the business with a visual schedule overview outside the app.

 ### Configuration